-Known as the Midnight Man, a killer in LA is entering homes in the middle of the night, killing parents and leaving the children alive to forever live with their trauma and grief.
+Known as the Midnight Man, a killer in LA is entering homes in the middle of the night, killing parents and leaving the children alive so the killer can enjoy them living with trauma and grief.
+It’s fucked up.
 And the killings are pretty brutal.

 Gardiner’s writing is raw, honest and perfectly crafted.
 I’m not sure I’ve ever read an author whose writing I genuinely love and connect with more than her.
 The atmosphere is all-encompassing.
 Dialogue is sharp, scenes are crisp.
 There exists nothing in the details that does not belong.
 Every moment is propelling the scene forward, and the reader along with it like you’re in a goddamn rocket ship or on rollercoaster.

 There’s a lot to love in this novel if you are into thrillers because Gardiner always brings exciting action scenes to her mysteries.
 But, if you’re into the psychological side of a crime novel like this, you’ll find a lot to satisfy you.
 Gardiner really dialled up the insider knowledge to eleven (+2 points to me for this Spinal Tap reference) when it came to forensics and profiling procedures, and law enforcement tools.
 But she did it without being too explain-y.